 The military is a good example of many economic activities working together.
 In the primary sector, Canada extracts resources for military use.
 The secondary sector includes the manufacturing of military equipment.
 The tertiary sector covers services provided by the military, while the quaternary sector focuses on military research and development.
 Lastly, the quinary sector involves high-level military decision-making and strategy.

-In 2023, Canada’s military expenditure was $27,221.5 million, which is 1.23% of the country’s GDP.
-The active military force has 67,400 personnel, resulting in about 3 active military members for every 1,000 people in the country.
+In 2023, Canada’s military expenditure was approximately $27.2 billion, which is about 1.3% of the country’s GDP.
+(SIPRI) The active military force has 67,400 personnel, resulting in about 3 active military members for every 1,000 people in the country.

 Biggest company in Canada